OlympusDAO/olympus-v3/audit/2023-11_price-v2/README.md

-# OlympusDAO PRICE v2 and TRSRY v1.1 Audit
+# OlympusDAO PRICE v2 Audit

 ## Purpose

-The purpose of this audit is to review the upgraded PRICE and TRSRY modules that provide data on asset prices and balances, respectively, to other components in the Olympus Bophades system.
+The purpose of this audit is to review the upgraded PRICE module that provides data on asset prices to other components in the Olympus Bophades system.
 This is part of a larger on-chain accounting system that will provide data to an automated Range-Bound Stability (RBS) 2.0.

 These contracts will be installed in the Olympus V3 "Bophades" system, based on the [Default Framework](https://palm-cause-2bd.notion.site/Default-A-Design-Pattern-for-Better-Protocol-Development-7f8ace6d263c4303b108dc5f8c3055b1).